-From the very beginning we have had to rely on hard-working volunteers to gently care for the horses and the generosity of donors like you to make sure the horses bellies are full and their stalls are clean and soft.
-We thank you for being a part of our herd with your donations to help care for the ponies!
+From the very beginning we have had to rely on hard-working volunteers to gently care for the horses and the generosity of donors like you to make sure the "horses' bellies" are full and their stalls are clean and soft.
+We thank you for being a part of our herd with your donations to help care for the horses!

-Noble's rescued horses continue to take on-going care.
-From vet care to hay, feed, straw and shavings for their stall - we are feeling the pain of the increase in cost of goods.
+Noble's rescued horses continue to require on-going care.
+From vet care to hay, feed, straw and shavings for their stalls - we are feeling the pain of the increase in cost of goods.
 Due to the drought, there is a hay shortage, making it harder to find, and prices have increased by 1/3 per bale.

 We are asking for donations...even $10 will really make a difference so we can continue to fulfill our mission to provide a safe and caring environment for these rescued horses for the entirety of their lives.

 Catherine Kirby, Director